Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 TB-500 is a synthetic peptide derived from thymosin beta 4, a naturally occurring 43-amino-acid protein involved in tissue repair and cell migration.

 Research studies have shown TB 500 peptide benefits including accelerated wound healing, reduced inflammation, enhanced hair growth, and improved recovery of damaged muscle, tendon, and cardiac tissue.
+TB-500 is frequently studied alongside BPC-157 for complementary tissue repair mechanisms.

 (0 reviews)